scottk212/mtar/README.md

 Initial version of "mtar", a modified verion of the bsdtar sources to multi-thread archive creation. mtar creates archives fully compatable with tar, sometimes dramatically faster.

-To enable mutli-threading add the option "Y" to your tar command e.g.:
+To enable mutli-threading, add the option "Y" to your tar command e.g.:

 	./bsdtar cfvzY tarfile.tgz dir1 dir2 etc.